Marketing Agency

 - 3

-Every contractor past the referral-only stage of growth asks a version of this question: 'Should I hire someone to run my marketing full-time, or bring in an agency?'
-It looks like a cost comparison — but cost is only one dimension, and often not the most important one.
-Scope, speed to results, specialization, and what happens when the person quits all matter more than the monthly spend.
+Every contractor past the referral-only stage asks some version of this.
+Should I hire someone to run my marketing full-time, or bring in an agency?
+It looks like a cost question, but cost is only one piece, and often not the biggest one.
+Scope, speed to results, skill, and what happens when the person quits all matter more than the monthly spend.

 Marketing Agency